Leafs fail to clinch playoff spot with another loss to last-place Senators | CBC Sports

 Toronto could have clinched by earning a single point

-The Toronto Maple Leafs can't seem to solve the last-place Ottawa Senators.

-The Leafs lost 4-2 to Ottawa on Saturday night, Toronto's second loss in the nation's capital in two weeks.
+With the playoffs just over a week away, the Toronto Maple Leafs know they're running out of time to clean up their game.

+"I thought we had lots of looks, lots of opportunities and did lots of good things," said Toronto's Mike Babcock.
+"In the end, we didn't finish around their net enough."

-The Canadian Tire Centre game operations staff appeared to troll Toronto in the final minute, playing the Leafs' goal song — "You Make My Dreams" by Hall & Oates — as the Senators put the final touches on a victory.
+The Senators' game operations staff appeared to troll their provincial rivals in the final minute, playing the Leafs' goal song — "You Make My Dreams" by Hall & Oates — as Ottawa put the final touches on a victory.

+The Leafs did get a key player back as defenceman Travis Dermott returned to the Toronto lineup after missing 14 games with a shoulder injury.

 Anthony Duclair, with two goals, Magnus Paajarvi and Cody Ceci scored for the Senators (28-44-6).